 Nonetheless, I called them again to see if they wanted to relive a day exploring our stomping grounds along the railroad tracks of our neighborhood.
 To my surprise they readily agreed and the next morning we embarked on a hike through all of our “Stand By Me” trails along the tracks, woods and nearby river.

 What also wasn’t the same was the dynamic between the three of us.
-No longer the judgmental assholes that we once were – trying to find ways to put the others down in an effort of posturing, we were now three men of different backgrounds and outcomes that (finally) seemed very comfortable with just being who we were.
+No longer the judgmental assholes that we once were – trying to find ways to put each other down in an effort of posturing, we were now three men of different backgrounds and outcomes that (finally) seemed very comfortable with just being who we were.
 For the first time, we weren’t looking to find a kink in the other’s armor.
 We just wanted to enjoy the day.

 None more than me.
 It was a gorgeous, hot summer day that felt just like our childhood adventures.
 I hadn’t experienced that brightness in a long time.
 The brightness of my computer screen seemed so incredibly dulled by this.
 It was Day One of some serious healing.